jamesmontemagno/InAppBillingPlugin/docs/PurchaseSubscription.md

 On Android you must call `FinalizePurchaseAsync` within 3 days when a purchase is validated.
 Please read the [Android documentation on Pending Transactions](https://developer.android.com/google/play/billing/integrate#pending) for more information.

-* iOS: Beta - In version 4 we auto finalized all transactions and after testing I decided to keep this feature on in 5/6... you can no turn that off in your iOS application with `InAppBillingImplementation.FinishAllTransactions = false;`.
+* iOS: In version 4 we auto finalized all transactions and after testing I decided to keep this feature on in 5/6... you can no turn that off in your iOS application with `InAppBillingImplementation.FinishAllTransactions = false;`.
 This would be required if you are using consumables and don't want to auto finish.
 You will need to finalize manually with `FinalizePurchaseAsync`.

 Example:
 ```csharp